 2. Cook in bulk

-If you cook in bulk you can save a lot of cash on food.
+If you cook in bulk you can save a lot of money on food.

-Making a huge pot of spaghetti, or stew, or curry (literally anything you want), you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (such as the weekend before payday.
+By making a huge pot of something such as curry or stew, you can then use it again for dinners the rest of the week, prep it for work lunches, or even freeze it to eat it at a later date (such as the weekend before payday).

 3. Ask yourself the 5 second finance questions